-- Payment Plans: For information on an interest-free monthly payment plan, please visit Student Accounts.
+- Payment Plans: For information on a convenient monthly payment plan, please visit Student Accounts.

-- Tuition Discount & Streamlined Admission for Seton Hill Alumni: If you have a bachelor's degree from Seton Hill University, you qualify for a 5% tuition discount in most Seton Hill graduate programs (with the exception of the M.S. in Physician Assistant and the M.S. in Orthodontics).
-The MBA Program – including all specializations - also offers a streamlined admission process for Seton Hill alumni.
+- Streamlined Admission for Seton Hill Alumni in the MBA Program: The MBA Program – including all specializations - offers a streamlined admission process for Seton Hill alumni.
 Contact the Office of Graduate and Adult Studies to find out more.

 - FastForward Bachelor's to Master's Programs: Through these programs, you can earn both a bachelor's and a master's degree in less time, and for less money.

 Unlike other forms of aid, loans must be repaid.

 To qualify for any federal assistance a student must be a U.S. citizen or hold an alien registration card, must have a high school diploma or its equivalent, and must complete a Free Application for Federal Student Aid (FAFSA), Master Promissory Note and Entrance Counseling Session at studentaid.gov.

 - Federal Direct Unsubsidized Loan: Unsubsidized loans may not exceed the annual loan limits of $20,500.
 This loan is not interest-free while the student is enrolled.
 However, students have the option to capitalize interest payments.
 Visit studentaid.gov to obtain current interest rates.